 B. Surface Water Management

-1. Any system alteration, including for augmentation into or withdrawal of water from the certified surface water management system, other than as specifically authorized by this certification, will require additional SWFWMD certification consideration.
+1. Any system alteration, including for augmentation into or withdrawal of water from the certified Surface Water Management System, other than as specifically authorized by this certification, will require additional SWFWMD certification consideration.
 The water level of detention ponds (not including the cooling pond, other industrial wastewater ponds or water crop areas) shall not be augmented by pumping or diversion of water into the ponds to artificially control their level above the design normal or beginning storage level.

-2. All surface water management systems shall practice water conservation to maintain environmental quality and resource protection; to increase the efficiency of transport, application and use; to decrease waste; to minimize unnatural runoff from the property and to minimize dewatering of off-site property.
+2. All Surface Water Management Systems shall practice water conservation to maintain environmental quality and resource protection; to increase the efficiency of transport, application and use; to decrease waste; to minimize unnatural runoff from the property and to minimize dewatering of offsite property.
 At such time in the future as the SWFWMD Governing Board establishes minimum water levels in aquifers or minimum rates of flow in streams, or otherwise adopts specific conservation criteria, the SWFWMD may initiate any necessary action to require the Licensee to undergo an alteration of the system to comply with such criteria upon notice by the SWFWMD and after a reasonable period for compliance.

 3. The Licensee shall provide the SWFWMD with an evaluation of the potential for utilizing some of the increased mass flows anticipated in the cooling pond to offset groundwater withdrawal requirements.
 However, the amount of water diverted to the cooling pond shall not result in a mass flow discharge to either McCullough Creek or Camp Branch that is below 100 percent of the pre-mining condition mass flows for both the mean annual and the 25 year - 24 hour storm event.
 This information shall be submitted to the SWFWMD for review and approval prior to commencement of construction.

 [Chapter 373, F.S., Chapter 40D, F.A.C.]

+C. Central Florida Water Initiative (CFWI)

+1. By December 31, 2024, if the Licensee’s authorized allocation extends beyond 2025 and the projected water demand at the end of the term exceeds the allocation authorized under Section 2.8 of the Central Florida Water Initiative (CFWI) Supplemental Applicant’s Handbook, then the Licensee shall submit a plan to SWFWMD describing how the remainder of its demand will be met (e.g. offsets, substitution credits, land use transitions, redistributed uses, alternative water supply development).
+The plan shall propose projects and identify a schedule for implementation.
+Annual updates shall be due on December 31 of each subsequent year detailing progress and shall be provided to SWFWMD.
+The annual status reports shall include work completed to date, expenditures, and any anticipated changes in timelines.

+[Sections 373.016, 373.0465, 373.219 and 373.223, F.S.; Rules 40D-2 and 62-41, F.A.C.]

+2. The Licensee shall develop and maintain an Annual Conservation Goal Implementation Plan (ACGIP) pursuant to Section 2.7 of the CFWI Supplemental Applicant’s Handbook for Consumptive Use Permitting.
+The ACGIP shall outline conservation goals for no less than 5 years.
+The Licensee shall submit the ACGIP upon request by SWFWMD, during a 10-year compliance report, and with an application for Modification of this Certification if there are any changes in authorized withdrawals.

+[Sections 373.016, 373.0465, 373.219 and 373.223, F.S.; Rules 40D-2 and 62-41, F.A.C.]

 III.
-DEPARTMENT OF ECONOMIC OPPORTUNITY
+DEPARTMENT OF COMMERCE